 - Systems Designer

 With "The Music Always Comes First!" as his lifelong motto, Ron Streicher began his career in music as a pianist, percussionist, and choral conductor.
-He received his Bachelor of Arts in Music from UCLA, and a Master of Arts from Loyola University.
-His interest in audio production was kindled while a volunteer for the music department of a public radio station in Los Angeles.
-That avocation subsequently evolved into a career that now spans more than five decades as an independent audio consultant and recording engineer specializing in live performances.
+He is now is semi-retired from a more than five decade career as an independent audio consultant and recording engineer specializing in live performances.
+He earned his Bachelor of Arts in Music from UCLA, and then a Master of Arts in Communications Arts from Loyola University in Los Angeles.

 In 1991, Ronald Streicher was presented with the AES Board of Governors Award was presented with the AES Board of Governors Award for his chairmanship of the AES 89th Convention Los Angeles in 1990.

 In 1995, Ronald Streicher was presented with the AES Bronze Medal Award for long-standing dedication to the goals of the AES and for continued work on its behalf.

 In 1996, Ronald Streicher was presented with the AES Fellowship Award for work in stereo recording and microphone techniques, and in audio education.

 In 2002, Ronald Streicher was presented with the AES Board of Governors Award was presented with the AES Board of Governors Award in recognition of co-chairing the AES 109th Convention in Los Angeles, September 2000.

 In 2010, Ron Streicher was presented with the AES Distinguished Service Medal Award in recognition of more than three decades of dedication, leadership, and service to the AES.

 Bachelor of Arts Degree, specialization in Music Composition and Theory, from UCLA 1968